starrett67/swe-take-home-assessment/README.md

 - Must use some sort of persistence storage for exercise data

 #### Tech Stack
-- Must use javascript framework
+- Must be written in javascript
 - Other then that use whatever you want just dont copy other peoples code.

 ## Additonal Notes